aliasrobotics/ros2_fuzzer/docs/source/usage.rst

 ============

-The fuzzer works in a standalone manner, by calling it to fuzz a full message structure via CLI, or by designing custom tests that fuzz or exclude different fields of the messages.
+The fuzzer works in a standalone manner, by calling it to fuzz a full interface structure via CLI, or by designing custom tests that fuzz or exclude different fields of the interfaces.

 .. toctree::
    :maxdepth: 4